 The popular concept seen on CBC Newsworld and PBS returns to Sackville for a second year!
 From 10:00 am to noon at Tantramar High, Steve Ridlington will emcee a forum on appraising antiques brought by members of the audience.
 Peter Seitl of Seitl’s Antiques (Wentworth, N.S.) will help owners and the audience appreciate the heritage values of the “treasures and trinkets” that are presented.
 This is a chance for the public to check out those heirlooms in the attic they’ve always wondered about.

-The Heritage Landscape of Tantramar — ppen to the public; free admission
+The Heritage Landscape of Tantramar — Open to the Public; Free Admission

 At 2:00 pm, in the Tantramar High School Auditorium, the Tantramar Heritage Trust will present displays and talks on the Heritage Landscape of Tantramar.
 The region has always held a fascination for its residents and visitors alike.
 The event will explore how Tantramar’s human history has been shaped by its natural surroundings.